 Picking up on your stress could cause your older adult to become “sympathetically” stressed, leading to an increase in agitation and anxiety.

-To reduce your own stress, use coping tips like taking mini-breaks during the day, getting regular help, taking a 2 minute stress-relief break 30 minutes before their symptoms usually start, and more.
+To reduce your own stress, try coping tips like taking mini-breaks during the day, getting regular help, or taking a 2 minute stress-relief break 30 minutes before their symptoms usually start.
+(Get more stress relief tips here.)

 5. Establish a daily routine

 Sticking to a regular daily routine reduces stress, increases the feeling of security, and improves sleep.

 Set regular times for waking up, meals, and going to sleep.

 Schedule appointments, outings, visitors, and bath time in the earlier part of the day, when they’re likely to feel their best.